YimMenu/YimMenu/docs/lua/tables/weapons.md

 ### `get_weapon_component_display_desc(weapon_component_hash)`

 - **Parameters:**
-  - `weapon_component_hash` (Hash): JOAAT hash of the weapon component's name.
+  - `weapon_component_hash` (Hash): JOAAT hash of the weapon component.

 - **Returns:**
-  - `string`: Returns the in-game display description string.
+  - `component_display_desc`: String: the in-game display string.
 If the component is not found, or the call is made too early, a blank string will be returned.
 It is guranteed to return a safe value.

-**Example Usage:**
+- **Example Usage:**
 ```lua
 log.info(weapons.get_weapon_component_display_desc(joaat('COMPONENT_PISTOL_CLIP_01')))
 ```